 There are always considerations when undergoing any form of cosmetic dentistry, and Dr. Zadeh will happily walk you through the whole process.
 With his conservative approach, veneers are one of the most affordable options for fixing badly discolored, chipped, or crooked teeth.
 With their versatility, a perfect Hollywood smile can be yours in as little as two visits.

-In short, porcelain veneers are great for:
+Porcelain veneers are great for:

 - Fixing small deficiencies in your smile, such as crooked teeth, chips, and discoloration, or oddly shaped or small teeth.

 - Improving the evenness of your smile, especially if you do not want or require extensive orthodontic work.

 - If your teeth are stained internally — veneers can restore the natural brilliance of your smile.

 - Repairing damage to teeth, such as small chips, pits, and cracks, that do not require dental crowns.